 My index cards.
 Not throwing them away just yet.

-I was on the point of throwing away two boxes of index cards that, if I’m honest, I have rarely used.
+I was on the point of throwing away two boxes of record cards (or index cards) that, if I’m honest, I have rarely used.
 One of them I have had since 1997.
 I bought it because I needed some way of learning lots of new vocabulary when I started work in a German theatre.
 The other I’ve had since 2008 when I started my MA.
 Does anyone really need record cards any more, given the enormous amount of amazing technology (most of which I use) that replaces them?
 I love and am reliant on Zotero, and I am a new convert to Scrivener and I’ll make a database at the drop of a hat.
 So what’s the point in record cards?
 I have hardly opened these boxes since I started them.

 Well, the point is, as I’ve discovered, that record cards encourage me to write things down and catalogue them as I find them, and to start a card for any concept, person or phenonenon that is new to me.
 The card index becomes an aide-memoire for all the things that I find difficult or interesting.
 Looking through the cards now, I find that I had forgotten most of it.